EarthScope/ispaq/README.md

 single arguments:
-  -h, --help                       show this help message and exit -V, --version                    show program's version number and exit -U, --update-r                   check for and install newer CRAN IRIS Mustang packages, and exit -L, --list-metrics               list names of available metrics and exit
+  -h, --help                       show this help message and exit -V, --version                    show program's version number and exit -U, --update                     check for and install newer CRAN and recommended conda packages, and exit -L, --list-metrics               list names of available metrics and exit

 arguments for running metrics: